A goat bleated to her right. The woman took a step back, feeling the dust cling to her feet.

 The basket thudded on the floor, and Rahab stared at herself in a polished copper plate that reflected her face.
 She yanked off her veil and let the frustrations of the day pour out in tears.
 She was so sick of the malicious whispers that surrounded her, the leering looks from men, the burning shame when she saw a mother shield her child’s eyes from her: Rahab, a figure of fallen humanity.
-“I can’t stand this any longer!”
-Rahab sobbed and she splashed her fingers in a bucket of water and wiped off the black kohl that surrounded her eyes.
+Abruptly, she splashed her fingers in a bucket of water and wiped off the black kohl that surrounded her eyes.
 She dried off her face with a loose fold of her dress and mechanically picked up the basket to put away the food.
 As she reached up to put the bread away on a high shelf, a loud knock on the door froze her hands.

 “Quick Ral!
 The soldiers are coming around the corner!”
 Salmon hissed as he watched around the corner.